-U. S. Representative, State Legislative and County Offices - Candidates' statements shall be filed in the office of the election official of each county within the district in which the candidate wishes a statement to be printed, not later than 5pm on March 11, or in the event that the nomination period has been extended, until 5pm on the March 16.
+U. S. Representative, State Legislative and County Offices - Candidates' statements shall be filed in the office of the election official of each county within the district in which the candidate wishes a statement to be printed, not later than 5pm on August 12.